 - The defect caused your injury.
 (Your physician and/or other medical experts can testify to this argument.)

 - You were using the product as the manufacturer intended.
-(You were dusting the genital area, or were using the sanitary napkin, diaphragm, or condom as intended.)
+(You were dusting the genital area or were using the sanitary napkin, diaphragm, or condom as intended.)

 To help your lawyer construct a winning case, you can help by considering and documenting the following:

 Your lawyer will need to be aware of the statutes of limitations in your state of residence.
-If the amount of time lapsed since the date of your diagnosis exceeds your state’s statute of limitations for product liability, your attorney can advise you if you are eligible to file your lawsuit in another state.
+If the amount of time elapsed since the date of your diagnosis exceeds your state’s statute of limitations for product liability, your attorney can advise you if you are eligible to file your lawsuit in another state.

 WHAT COMPENSATION CAN I GET IF I SUE FOR TALCUM POWDER CAUSING OVARIAN CANCER OR MESOTHELIOMA?

 The aim of your talcum powder product liability lawsuit is to receive monetary compensation for your ovarian cancer or mesothelioma.
-You may be eligible to receive many different types of compensatory damages, depending upon not only your unique circumstances, but also the product liability laws established in the state in which you file your lawsuit.
+You may be eligible to receive many different types of compensatory damages, depending upon not only your unique circumstances but also the product liability laws established in the state in which you file your lawsuit.

 These actual damages consist of both economic losses and noneconomic losses.
 An attorney for your talcum powder lawsuit can help you seek damages for the following

-Economic Losses (or “Special Damages”) – With these damages, you are compensated for money or property that you lost because of your illness or things you would have enjoyed were it not for your illness.
+With these damages, you are compensated for money or property that you lost because of your illness or things you would have enjoyed were it not for your illness.
 These losses include the following:

 - Lost income from missing work, as well as the wages or income you will miss out in the future